Think Parallax: Solving Multi-Hop Problems via Multi-View Knowledge-Graph-Based Retrieval-Augmented Generation: Attention Head Analysis Details

 \subsubsection{Difference in Difference in Difference}

 To causally validate the functional importance of specialist heads, we designed a Triple-Difference (DDD) intervention.
 This analysis isolates the additional performance degradation from ablating specialist heads versus random heads on long-hop ($>1$-hop) questions, relative to short-hop (1-hop) questions.
-We first compute the Difference-in-Differences (DID) for both the expert-ablation ($\text{DID}_{\text{exp}}$) and random-ablation ($\text{DID}_{\text{rand}}$) scenarios.
-The final causal estimate is then given by the Triple-Difference: $DDD = \text{DID}_{\text{exp}} - \text{DID}_{\text{rand}}$.
+We first compute the Difference-in-Differences (DID) for both the specialist-ablation ($\text{DID}_{\text{spec}}$) and random-ablation ($\text{DID}_{\text{rand}}$) scenarios.
+The final causal estimate is then given by the Triple-Difference: $DDD = \text{DID}_{\text{spec}} - \text{DID}_{\text{rand}}$.
 Our experiment yielded a statistically significant DDD estimate, confirmed via bootstrap confidence intervals and permutation tests.
-This provides strong causal evidence that specialist heads are functionally non-substitutable and disproportionately crucial for complex, multi-hop reasoning.
+This provides functional evidence consistent with the view that specialist heads are non-substitutable and disproportionately important for complex, multi-hop reasoning.